My website currently ranks very high in Google search results with SERP (search results position) between 1 and 5 for the following keywords:

 seo drupal Toronto – shows simultaneously in multiple positions on the first page (very high CTR – click through rate)

 95% of this results comes from onsite SEO not some black hat maneuver or buying links in directories, this is mostly (i did use a service once to register me on a whole bunch of social media websites) organic on page SEO.

 So how is it done?
 Here are the steps:

-- define what is your niche market(s).
+define what is your niche market(s).
 For me its mostly WordPress and Drupal web development plus SEO and SEM (search engine marketing, aka Google adwords or similar program ).
-If you want to “specialize” in more then 3 services consider creating separate websites for each…
+If you want to “specialize” in more than 3 services consider creating separate websites for each…

 to be continued…